theengs/gateway/docs/use/use.md

 ```

 :::tip
 On other Linux variants the path might be slightly different.
-This can usually be seen by the commented out entries of `ExecStart=…` when editing `bluetooth.service` or with the `which bluetoothd` command.
+You can usually see this by the commented out entries of `ExecStart=…` when editing `bluetooth.service` or with the `which bluetoothd` command.
 :::

 Save and close the file and then run the following commands: